 The Compensation Committee, in its discretion, may establish cash incentive programs and otherwise award bonuses to executive officers and key employees.
 Annual incentive compensation to our executive officers is payable pursuant to contractual provisions with certain executives that provide eligibility to receive bonuses, in the sole discretion of the Board of Directors or Compensation Committee based on the executive's performance, economic and business conditions affecting the Company, and the financial condition of the Company.
-The Compensation Committee approves or makes recommendations to the Board of Directors with respect to annual incentive compensation.
-Cash incentive payments approved by the Board of Directors, for executive officer performance in 2014 and 2015, were subject to Bankruptcy Court approval and were paid in 2016 following Bankruptcy Court confirmation of the POR and the POR becoming effective.
+The Compensation Committee approves or makes recommendations to the Board of Directors, for executive officer performance in 2014 and 2015, were subject to Bankruptcy Court approval and were paid in 2016 following Bankruptcy Court confirmation of the POR and the POR becoming effective.

-2017 Performance Year Bonus Program
+2018 Performance Year Bonus Program

-For the 2017 performance year, the Board of Directors approved cash bonuses for executive officers based on the recommendation of the Compensation Committee.
-The Compensation Committee evaluated the performance of executive officers, and set cash bonus eligibility, based on the Company's overall performance and the achievement of key corporate goals.
-These key corporate goals measure progress in the context of strategic, regulatory and commercial activities that are believed to create enterprise value.
-These corporate goals are heavily weighted toward activities important in the successful performance of the BARDA contract and future contracts, the achievement of regulatory milestones (such as the filing of a new drug application with the FDA for the Company's oral smallpox therapeutic candidate (TPOXX) by the end of 2017), effective competitive positioning for future government contracts, and the building of capabilities that would support long-term growth at the Company.
-The corporate goals provided executives with an opportunity to earn a cash bonus that is equivalent to annual base salary ("Target Annual Cash Bonus").
+For the 2018 performance year, the Board of Directors approved cash bonuses for executive officers based on the recommendation of the Compensation Committee.
+The Compensation Committee evaluated the performance of executive officers, and set cash bonus eligibility, within the context of the Company's overall performance.
+Performance has been assessed by the Compensation Committee and the Board of Directors based upon a range of considerations.
+Key corporate goals, as established early each year, provide the Compensation Committee and the Board of Directors with a measurement guide for executive officer performance.
+Such goals measure progress in the context of strategic, financial, commercial and regulatory activities that are believed to create enterprise value.
+These corporate goals are heavily weighted toward activities important in the successful performance of our existing BARDA contracts, the award of new government contracts (domestic and/or international), continued and substantive R&D and regulatory progress in connection with TPOXX, and the building of capabilities that would support long-term growth at the Company.
+Achievement of these pre-specified corporate goals, in combination with other considerations as contemplated by the Compensation Committee and the Board of Directors, provided executives with an opportunity to earn a cash bonus that is equivalent to annual base salary ("Target Annual Cash Bonus").

-A summary of the corporate goals is as follows:
+A summary of the corporate goals for the 2018 performance year is as follows: